Macro news · Sentiment · Morning briefing

 Built for serious traders who want to start the day with context — not scrambling after a headline they missed.

-Composite read sits at -5.9, labeled Neutral.
-That signals a mixed setup, not outright fear or greed.
-The VIX (the volatility index, which measures how much traders expect the S&P 500 to swing over the next 30 days; below 15 is calm, above 25 is stressed) is near 18.4, a bit above calm.
-Expect choppier intraday moves and wider ranges than last week’s lows.
+VIX (the volatility index, which measures how much traders expect the S&P 500 to swing over the next 30 days; below 15 is calm, above 25 is stressed) is near 15.8.
+Option markets are not paying up for protection, so a surprise headline can cause sharp moves.

-S&P 500 futures (contracts that indicate where the S&P 500 may open) are down about 0.6 percent, pointing to a weaker US cash open.
-Early weakness suggests selling strength intraday rather than chasing the first bounce.
+S&P 500 futures (a pre-market contract that tracks where the S&P 500 stock index may open) are down about 0.2%, pointing to a slightly weaker US equity open.

 The full Market Notes, in your inbox